petrosDemetrakopoulos/flight-passengers-prediction/README.md

 `PAX` is the variable we need to predict in the test set.

 # Feature extraction
-From the features that the dataset originally contained, we extracted the following derivative features that helped out model achieve much better results:
+From the features that the dataset originally contained, we extracted the following derivative features that helped the model achieve much better results:

 * year
 * month